Generalizations of The Finite Height Criterion for Local Tabularity: Logics of finite modal depth

-Theorem \ref{thm:md:clusters} provides the following version of the finite height criterion for modal depth. \begin{corollary} Let $\clF$ be a class of Kripke frames such that the class $\clust{\clF}$ has a finite modal depth.
-Then $\clF$ has a finite modal depth iff $\clF$ has a finite height. \end{corollary}
+Theorem \ref{thm:md:clusters} provides the following version of the finite height criterion for modal depth. \begin{corollary} Let $\clF$ be a class of Kripke frames such that the class $\clust{\clF}$ has finite modal depth.
+Then $\clF$ has finite modal depth iff it has finite height. \end{corollary}

-This leads to the following equivalent reformulation of Problem \ref{prob:LT-md}. \begin{problem} Let $\clC$ be a class of uniformly tunable cluster-frames.
-Does $\clC$ have finite model depth? \end{problem} This problem is equivalent to Problem \ref{prob:LT-md} according to Corollary \ref{cor:md-cluster-crit} and the characterization of locally tabular logics given in Corollary \ref{cor:tuned-for-frames}. \later{ Note that the affirmative solution for these problems would imply that all logics admit the $k$-finiteness condition -- thus providing a solution of Problem \ref{prob:k-fin}. --- WHAT IS $k$? }
+This leads to the following equivalent reformulation of Problem \ref{prob:LT-md}. \begin{problem} Let $\clC$ be a uniformly tunable class of cluster-frames.
+Does $\clC$ have the finite modal depth? \end{problem} This problem is equivalent to Problem \ref{prob:LT-md} according to Corollary \ref{cor:md-cluster-crit} and the characterization of locally tabular logics given in Corollary \ref{cor:tuned-for-frames}. \later{ Note that the affirmative solution for these problems would imply that all logics admit the $k$-finiteness condition -- thus providing a solution of Problem \ref{prob:k-fin}. --- WHAT IS $k$? }

 \improve{ Prove that every logic with finite md is the logic of a class of frames of uniform f.h. whose clusters have fmd (canonical model).
 It might be useful to state a separate proposition for the bottom part of a model $M$: If top is $D$-definable, $D>d$, and md of top $\leq d$, and the bottom has md $\leq c$, then md of $M$ is $\leq c+d+m+1$. }